Thakursachindev/DEEPFAKE-DETECTION/README.md

-### Note: Kandi Kit Installer Is Necessary  To Run This Deepfake Detection File.
+### Note: Kandi Kit Installer is necessary  To run this deepfake detection file.